redowlphoto/redowlphoto-site/content/works/against-the-snow/index.md

 date: 2026-01-12
 location: Hadsund, Mariagerfjord, Denmark
 caption: >-
-  A quiet winter scene in North Jutland, where a solitary oak tree stands against the snow.

-  Fog softens the horizon, reducing the landscape to form, balance, and stillness.
+  In the quiet of winter, a solitary oak tree stands against the snow, its branches etched sharply into the pale landscape.
+Fog softens the horizon, leaving only form, balance, and stillness.

-  This image is part of my ongoing work exploring minimalist Nordic landscapes, shaped by light, season, and restraint.
+  This image is part of my ongoing work exploring minimalism and Nordic landscapes, shaped by light, season, and restraint.

   Available as fine art print.
 cover: